Local Walgreens location to close in November

 According to Karen May, manager of healthcare communications, the Walgreens location at 40 N. Meridian Road will close Nov.
 9.

-Patients, according to May, have received notice about the transfer through mail and other means with details about services continuation.
+Patients, according to May, have received notice about the transfer through mail and other means with details about the continuation of the services they use through the pharmacy.

 Pharmacy customers will have their prescriptions transferred automatically to the nearest Walgreens location, at 3800 Tippecanoe Road.
 They don’t have to take any action themselves when it comes to transferring files.